vitalif/vitastor/docs/config/pool.en.md

 Automatic scrubbing interval for this pool.
 Overrides [global scrub_interval setting](osd.en.md#scrub_interval).

-## used_for_fs
+## used_for_app

 - Type: string

-If non-empty, the pool is marked as used for VitastorFS with metadata stored in block image (regular Vitastor volume) named as the value of this pool parameter.
+If non-empty, the pool is marked as used for a separate application, for example, VitastorFS or S3, which allocates Vitastor volume IDs by itself and does not use image/inode metadata in etcd.

-When a pool is marked as used for VitastorFS, regular block volume creation in it is disabled (vitastor-cli refuses to create images without --force) to protect the user from block volume and FS file ID collisions and data loss.
+When a pool is marked as used for such app, regular block volume creation in it is disabled (vitastor-cli refuses to create images without --force) to protect the user from block volume and FS/S3 volume ID collisions and data loss.

+Also such pools do not calculate per-inode space usage statistics in etcd because using it for an external application implies that it may contain a very large number of volumes and their statistics may take too much space in etcd.

+Setting used_for_app to `fs:<name>` tells Vitastor that the pool is used for VitastorFS with VitastorKV metadata base stored in a block image (regular Vitastor volume) named `<name>`.

-[vitastor-nfs](../usage/nfs.ru.md), in its turn, refuses to use pools not marked for the corresponding FS when starting.
+[vitastor-nfs](../usage/nfs.en.md), in its turn, refuses to use pools not marked for the corresponding FS when starting.
 This also implies that you can use one pool only for one VitastorFS.

-The second thing that is disabled for VitastorFS pools is reporting per-inode space usage statistics in etcd because a FS pool may store a very large number of files and statistics for them all would take a lot of space in etcd.
+If you plan to use the pool for S3, set its used_for_app to `s3:<name>`. `<name>` may be basically anything you want (for example, `s3:standard`) - it's not validated by Vitastor S3 components in any way.

+All other values except prefixed with `fs:` or `s3:` may be used freely and don't mean anything special for Vitastor core components.
+For now, you can use them as you wish.

 # Examples